itsbrex/ChatGPT-Cookies/README.md

 1. Navigate to the ChatGPT website.
 2. Click on the extension icon in your Chrome toolbar.
-3. The extension will copy your session token to your clipboard.
+3. The extension will copy the the two cookies + your user-agent values to your clipboard.
-4. Save or paste your `SESSION_TOKEN`, `USER_AGENT`, and `CF_CLEARANCE` values in your project's `.env` file or whereever as needed.
+4. Save or paste your `SESSION_TOKEN`, `USER_AGENT`, and `CF_CLEARANCE` values in your project's `.env` file or wherever as needed.
 5. Have fun!

 ## Example output